pjw1024/Cisco-Ansible-VXLAN/README.md

 configurations should be very similar.)

 For comparison / validation, the MS-VXLAN-Final folder contains copies of configurations built in dCloud by DCNM for VXLAN EVPN Multi-site.
+The dCloud project goal was rather simplistic (hey, demo!) so the configs are rather limited as to features.